 Those intending to visit Paris, Rome or Barcelona this summer will have to put their travel plans on hold, as US tourists are currently banned from vacationing anywhere in the European Union.

-The United States is not on a “safe list” of 14 destinations whose citizens can visit the European Union for non-essential leisure or business travel, as that country has not done enough to bring its coronavirus outbreak under control.
+The United States has been omitted from a “safe list” of 14 destinations whose citizens are now permitted to visit the European Union for non-essential leisure or business travel.
+The United States was left off the list as it was deemed not to have sufficiently brought the coronavirus outbreak under control.

 The list – not legally binding but a recommendation to EU members – will be revised every two weeks based on updated infection rates, which leaves open the possibility for nations to be added to or removed from it.

 Here is a select list of countries currently open to US tourists, as reported by travel website TravelOffPath.com: